Bedrock-OSS/bedrock-wiki/docs/commands/algebric-expression.md

 ## Algebraic Expression (Non-linear Algebraic Form)

-Let the current execution position of the `/execute` command be $(x, y, z)$ and the execution view angles be $(ry, rx)$.
+Let the current execution position of the `/execute` command be $(x, y, z)$ and the execution view angles be $(-ry, rx)$.
 The following transformations related to positioned do not change the view angles; they only change the execution position.

 If `positioned a b c`, perform the following transformations:
 $$